Pelvic floor physical therapy

 Pelvic floor physical therapy (PFPT) is a specialty area within physical therapy focusing on the rehabilitation of muscles in the pelvic floor after injury or dysfunction.
 It can be used to address issues such as muscle weakness or tightness post childbirth, dyspareunia, vaginismus, vulvodynia, constipation, fecal or urinary incontinence, pelvic organ prolapse, and sexual dysfunction.
-Licensed physical therapists with specialized pelvic floor physical therapy training address dysfunction in individuals across the gender and sex spectra, though PFPT often associated with women's health for its heavy focus on addressing issues of pelvic trauma after childbirth.
+Licensed physical therapists with specialized pelvic floor physical therapy training address dysfunction in individuals across the gender and sex spectra, though PFPT is often associated with women's health for its heavy focus on addressing issues of pelvic trauma after childbirth.

 Evaluating pelvic floor function

 Pelvic floor physical therapists perform an initial examination to determine the likely underlying muscular or nerve dysfunction causing a patient's symptoms.
-Therapists will manually examine muscles of the pelvic floor both externally and internally, palpating to locate trigger points of pain and guiding patients to manually tighten or loosen muscles to assess tone and function.
+Therapists will manually examine muscles of the pelvic floor both externally and internally, palpating to locate trigger points of pain and guide patients to manually tighten or loosen muscles to assess tone and function.
 During this initial exam, PFPT must isolate the cause of dysfunction to one of two broader categories: low-tone or high-tone disorders.
 Low-tone disorders, such as stress-urinary incontinence, overactive bladder, pelvic organ prolapse, and anal incontinence, are caused by weakened muscles in the pelvic floor.
 High-tone disorders, such as pelvic floor myofascial pain, dyspareunia, vaginismus, and vulvodynia, are caused by overly strong or active muscles in the pelvic floor.
 While low-tone disorders can be addressed through exercises such as Kegels meant to strengthen the pelvic floor, high-tone disorders can be worsened by such exercises and must be addressed through other means such as biofeedback or dilation training.

 Pelvic floor disorders treated with PFPT

-Chronic pelvic pain (CPP)
+Chronic pelvic pain

-Chronic pelvic pain is an umbrella category of dysfunctions of the pelvic region associated with long-term discomfort, and includes diagnoses such as dyspareunia, vaginismus, vulvodynia or vestibulodynia, endometriosis, interstitial cystitis, chronic nonbacterial prostatitis, chronic proctalgia, piriformis syndrome, hip dysfunction, and pudendal neuralgia.
-Around 1 in 4 women and between 2% to 10% of men experience chronic pelvic pain, making CPP of high clinical relevance.
+Chronic pelvic pain (CPP) is an umbrella category of dysfunctions of the pelvic region associated with long-term discomfort, and includes diagnoses such as dyspareunia, vaginismus, vulvodynia or vestibulodynia, endometriosis, interstitial cystitis, chronic nonbacterial prostatitis, chronic proctalgia, piriformis syndrome, hip dysfunction, and pudendal neuralgia.
+Around 1 in 4 women and between 2% and 10% of men experience chronic pelvic pain, making CPP of high clinical relevance.
 Just as chronic pain is conceptualized elsewhere in the body, CPP is considered to have many underlying and interconnected causes, and therefore treatment is often interdisciplinary.
 PFPT is considered to be a key element in the treatment of CPP, working to reduce pain or enhance function by normalizing pelvic floor muscle tone and endurance.